-If you are travelling alone, it is always advised to let someone know where you are, whilst ensuring you have plenty of water and snacks.
+If you are travelling alone, it is always a good idea to let someone know where you are whilst ensuring you have plenty of water and snacks.
 Make sure fuel is always topped up, ensure your first aid kit is stocked and keep your phone charged for peace of mind so you can get on with it and enjoy.
 What I LOVED was thinking that I was the first person to discover something.
 At times there was not another soul around, and as I’m a bit of a gypsy at heart, going down a track and seeing where I might end up was really exciting.
 That’s the beauty of a road trip.
-Not having a set itinerary and having the freedom to make the difficult decision of whether to turn left or to turn right!
+Not having a set itinerary and having the freedom to make the difficult decision of whether to turn left or right!

 The pick of the bunch